qafedev/forms-conversion-documentation/forms-to-adf/ADFValidationTriggers.md

 	END IF;
 END;
 ```
+# Artifacts generated to be taken care are as follows
+- StudentEO.xml
+- StudentEOImpl.java
+- Database Object type representing the block with ZIP_CODE (OBJECTS_MAIN_SCRIPT_EX10_01.sql)
+- Database procedure to handle validation (PURE_MAIN_SCRIPT_EX10_01.sql)

-The SQL code mentioned above will be converted to:
+The validation trigger code will be converted and available in PURE_MAIN_SCRIPT_EX10_01.sql:
 ```sql
 procedure STUDENT_ZIP_WVI (P_STUDENT IN OUT ADF_EX10_01_STUDENT)  is
   begin 		DECLARE